apache/airflow/docs/howto/operator/gcp/pubsub.rst

 The subscription is named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
-The :class:`~airflow.gcp.operators.pubsub.PubSubSubscriptionCreateOperator` operator would create a subscription.
+The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubSubscriptionCreateOperator` operator would create a subscription.

-.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_pubsub.py
+.. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py
     :language: python
     :start-after: [START howto_operator_gcp_pubsub_create_subscription]
     :end-before: [END howto_operator_gcp_pubsub_create_subscription]